sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

 - Mass Storage Devices

 ## Directory structure
-- `api/`: Contains the bulk of the files required by the driver to function
+- `api/`: Contains the bulk of the files required by the driver to function.
-    - `include/`: Headers for api, include for api functions
+    - `include/`: Headers for api, include for api functions.
     - `src/`: Handles initialisation and handling of interrupts for xHCI driver.
-    - `utils`: Auxilliary files for use by the driver
+    - `utils`: Auxilliary files for use by the driver.
 - `examples`: contain example applications utilising the xHCI driver to demonstrate usage
 - `kernel`: contains dtb for desired build (currently ONLY supports maaxboard)
-- `libc`: Libc files (to be replaced by build from [microkit picolibc](https://github.com/sel4-cap/picolibc/tree/linker_crt))
+-  `dep/`: Contains the dependencies for the project.
+    - `compiler/`: Contains a build script to add download the compiler, extract it and set it to $PATH.
+    - `microkit/` : Contains instructions to clone a prebuilt version of the SDK.
     - `netbsd/`: Capgemini fork of NetBSD customised to function in the context of microkit.
-Note that the files are included in [this repository](https://github.com/sel4-cap/netbsd) and will be pulled in by the repo file in the manifest.
+    - 'picolibc' : Contains instructions to clone a picolibc repository and copy the necessary files.
 - `build.sh`: shell file to set up required environment variables and call makefile.
 Can be used with the following options:
     - Specify example with `-e`.
 Examples:
         - empty-client: Simple client that prints out list of connected (and supported) devices.